History of William F. Buckley Jr. in Timeline

 Losing Mum and Pup: A Memoir

-In 2012, political consultant Stuart Stevens criticized Buckley, arguing that beneath his eloquence lay the same ugliness and bigotry associated with Trumpism.
+In 2012, political consultant Stuart Stevens criticized Buckley, suggesting that beneath his eloquent language, Buckley harbored the same bigotry associated with Trumpism.

 Loading Video...

-In 2020, the Columbia Journalism Review uncovered documents implicating William F. Buckley Jr. in a media campaign by the Argentina military junta promoting the regime's image while covering up the Dirty War.
+In 2020, the Columbia Journalism Review uncovered documents implicating William F. Buckley Jr. in a media campaign by the Argentina military junta, aimed at promoting the regime's image while covering up the Dirty War.

-In 2020, the film Mighty Ira, featuring William F. Buckley Jr.'s friendship with Ira Glasser, was released.
+In 2020, the film Mighty Ira was released, featuring William F. Buckley Jr.'s friendship with Ira Glasser, a Jewish American and former executive director of the American Civil Liberties Union.

 Loading Video...